Last updated on August 25th, 2017 at 09:51 pm

 The day that we visited, the heat was oppressive.
 The humidity in Kentucky is unlike humidity anywhere else, the air is so thick that it like one is drinking the air.
 I tell you all of this because it is very important to be prepared for this type of heat.

 The cave stays a constant 54 degrees, we saw some folks with a light wrap while they were walking through the cave but I didn’t think it was needed, and I was wearing a tank top!
-My 7 year old, however, complained about ‘freezing’ the entire time.
-So, my best piece of advice is to use your best judgement when it comes to needing a wrap.
+My 7-year-old, however, complained about ‘freezing’ the entire time.
+So, my best piece of advice is to use your best judgment when it comes to needing a wrap.

 This tour is a self-guided tour, but visitors aren’t without the knowledge of expert guides.
 At the entrance, a run down of the rules of the cave are given (no flash photos, no touching any wildlife you may encounter, and no touching the cave walls), once in the cave the path is lit by very low lights.
 Without the lighting, the cave would be pitch black, in fact on some tours, the guides turn all the lights out to show you just how dark it can get.